Ted Ligety: 2008 season

 Ligety won his first World Cup season title in the giant slalom in 2008, and finished fifth in the overall standings.
 He won the final two giant slaloms of the year at Kranjska Gora and Bormio to edge out two-time defending champion Benjamin Raich of Austria for the season title.
 He also recorded four other podium finishes: a second and a third in giant slalom and two third places in slalom.
 In addition to his title, Ligety ranked seventh in combined and ninth in slalom.
 When the last giant slalom race was started on March 14, Ligety was ahead to Raich with a margin of 27 points, but in that actual race he was only seventh-placed after the first leg while Raich was second-placed.
 But Ligety did do a phenomenal best time in the second leg, becoming first ahead to Raich.

 2009 season

 Ligety opened defense of his 2008 giant slalom title with a third-place finish in Sölden, Austria, and then placed second at Beaver Creek, Colorado.
 At the 2009 World Championships in Val d'Isère, France, Ligety took the bronze medal in the giant slalom, then won his fourth World Cup race at Kranjska Gora.
 He finished the season with another second at the finals in Åre, Sweden, which left him ranked third in GS and ninth overall for the season.

-Taking the bronze medal on February 13 (and starting with bib number 1) he had to strain because he was only ninth-placed (with a deficite of 1.71 sec. to leading - and at last being victorious - Carlo Janka) after the first leg.
-But - likewise in other racers - he was clocked with the quickest time in the second leg, he went in lead und remained there until Benjamin Raich who did overtake him with a margin of 0.28 sec.
-(Janka was unbeatable on that afternoon, he finished 0.71 sec. ahead to Raich.)
+Taking the bronze medal on February 13 (and starting with bib number 1) he had to strain because he was only ninth-placed (with a deficit of 1.71 sec. to leading Carlo Janka) after the first leg.
+In the second leg he took the lead and remained there until Benjamin Raich overtook him with a margin of 0.28 sec.